-IN7699Z Early Childhood Education Internship Grade 12 5 credits IN7799Z Early Childhood Education Internship Grade 12 10 credits
+IN7699Z Early Childhood Education Internship IN7799Z Early Childhood Education Internship

-Students who have already completed three years of Early Childhood Education courses, or who are enrolling in the Early Childhood Practicum course as seniors, may choose to do an internship in an elementary school classroom.
+Students who have already completed three years of Early Childhood Education courses may choose to do an internship in an elementary school classroom.
 Students who enroll in this program will work out a school placement and a project plan with the ECE teacher in early fall and will then spend the school year working in an elementary or preschool classroom.
 Students will need flexibility in their schedule in order to schedule this internship around their other high school courses.
 5 credits will be awarded to students completing 4 blocks per week of the internship, while 10 credits will be awarded to students completing 8 blocks per week.